This is something that grind my gears: Limitations of the IPSec implementation, and lack of how-tos about the specifics at the title of this post.

 will be your remote network to Site A and local network to Site B0.0.0.0/0

-will be your remote network to Site B and local network to Site AAccess your Site A management interface.
+will be your remote network to Site B and local network to Site A

 Phase 1: